-First, it is susceptible to UV light which causes it to chalk.
+First, it is susceptible to UV light which causes it to rapidly lose its color and gloss.
 Sunlight is the strongest source of UV light but it is present in all forms of artificial lighting.
-Environments with bright lighting or direct sunlight should use an aliphatic polyurethane or polyaspartic top coat to ensure good coating appearance and life.
+Environments with very bright lighting or direct sunlight should use an aliphatic epoxy or a polyurethane top coat to ensure good coating appearance and life.

 Epoxy Coating Alternatives

 There are situations where epoxy floor coatings are not the best option for a customer but a new flooring system is required.
 Polished concrete is the most common alternative to epoxy flooring because it provides an extremely durable, low maintenance, zero VOC, flooring system.
 The installation of polished concrete requires a substantial concrete grinding process which renews the concrete surface providing a like-new floor.

 Polyurethane and polyaspartic are resinous flooring alternatives to epoxy when a higher quality floor is required.
 The life of an epoxy floor can be doubled in terms of durability and aesthetic appearance when adding a polyurethane or polyurethane top coat.

 A polyaspartic is optimal when aesthetic appearance is the most important factor.
 It will retain vibrant colour and gloss long after epoxy has faded and yellowed.
 It will also resist scuffing and marking better than most coatings.

 Polyurethane’s are the standard for durability in factories and warehouses.
 The provide higher abrasion resistance and overall durability than epoxy.
 They are also available in aliphatic versions which are non yellowing and UV stable.